ACWLtd/Nifty/README.md

 A nifty little CMS written in Laravel 4.2 and AngularJS - intended for use in own projects

 ## Upgrading from v0.3.0?
-Run this to install the new database table:
+Run this to install the new database tables:

 ```shell
 php artisan migrate --package=kjamesy/cms